shams-nahid/node-error-handling/readme.md

 };
 ```

-In utils.js we got two methods, to returns a promise .
-Since it’s a promise chain, if there’s an error occurs, it will parse and send the error.
+In `utils.js` we got two methods, `to()` method returns a promise .
+Since it’s a `promise-chain`, if there’s an error occurs, it will parse and send the error.

-Method throwError will simply throw the error.
-In the next section, we will use a express-middleware .
+Method `throwError()` will simply throw the error.
+In the next section, we will use a `express-middleware`.
 Then it will come handy.

 Now our updated approach will be